RuiZhong961230/LLMOA/README.md

 }

 ## Datasets and Libraries
-CEC benchmarks are provided by the opfunu library and gemini-pro API is provided by the google.generativeai library.
+CEC benchmarks are provided by the opfunu library, engineering problems are provided by the enoppy library, and gemini-pro API is provided by the google.generativeai library.